WHEN IS CORSO ZUNDERT?

 CAN I GET TO THE ROUTE WITH MY BICYCLE?

-Yes, Corso Zundert will be broadcasted live on Omroep Brabant.
+Yes, Corso Zundert will be broadcast live on Omroep Brabant.
 At 02:00 PM the broadcast will start, filmed from the main stand.
 At approximately 04:30 PM you can see the prizes get announced live on television.

 CAN I STAY IN ZUNDERT OVERNIGHT?